nordicenergy/staking-calculator/README.md

-# Nordic Energy - Stakking Calculator
+# Nordic Energy - Staking Calculator
 Ready to coded

 A simple webpage that calculates staking details on Nordic Energy´s PowerChain blockchain.